Elektrobit/ebcl_template/docs/images/params.md

 # Configruation parameters

-The following list gives an overview about the supported configuration parameters for the EB corbos Linux build helper tools.
+The following list gives an overview of the supported configuration parameters for the EB corbos Linux build helper tools.
+In the round brackets it is noted for whcih files which option is applicable.
 Embdgen is developed separately, and the details and options for the storage specification is documented in the [embdgen documentation](https://elektrobit.github.io/embdgen/index.html).

 - **base** _(boot/initrd/root/config)_  \[default: None \]: Parent configuration file.
 If specified, the values from the parent file will be used if not otherwise specified in the current file.